 If you love to grill at this time of year, then you are not alone!
 As the temperatures climb and it gets harder and harder to keep ourselves indoors, I cook fewer and fewer meals inside, and more and more on the grill.
 From grilled carrots to grilled lamb kofta kebabs, if it isn’t nailed down, I will grill it!
 (Only kinda joking!)
 One of my all-time classic favorite sides for this time of year is grilled zucchini.

-It was actually one of the first things I ever made for my husband when we first met.
-It’s as close to a “go to” as you can get for me.
+This easy side dish actually one of the first things I ever made for my husband when we first met.
+It’s as close to a “go to” as you can get for me in the summertime when zucchini are in abundance.
 I find it so entirely satisfying, but still clean and light for summer.
-I don’t think it’ll ever get old.
+I don’t perfectly grilled zucchini will ever get old.

 This grilled zucchini is a simple way to make a healthy low carb and low-calorie side dish to pair with a variety of main courses, and of course, goes great with pretty much any grilled meats or burgers you happen to be preparing for dinner.
 Try it with our lemon garlic marinated chicken or this Chimichurri Sirloin Steak.
 The herbs and balsamic vinegar in this recipe can also go with pasta dishes such as Pasta Puttanesca or Spaghetti with Turkey Bolognese.